 The monthly charge depends on whether the service address is on a public or private street.
 Private streets are not swept and therefore there is no charge.

-Waste Management of North County has had a contract with the City of Oceanside since August of 1994 to provide contract trash services to the residential, multi-family and commercial customers within the city limits.
-As the contractor, they provide trash services for which the City of Oceanside bills on their monthly statement.
+Waste Management of North County has had a contract with the City of Oceanside since August of 1994 to provide contract solid waste services to the residential, multi-family and commercial customers within the city limits.
+As the contractor, they provide solid waste services for which the City of Oceanside bills on their monthly statement.

 Single Unit Residential Premise means any building or structure in the city which is used for residential housing purposes.
-The following contract trash services will be provided:
+The following contract solid waste services will be provided: